Coffee with Kadhal

-Coffee with Kadhal was initially scheduled for a theatrical release in July 2022, but was postponed due to delays in post-production. and finally hits the theaters on November 4, 2022, and received mostly negative reviews from critics and audience, and was box-office bomb.
+Coffee with Kadhal was initially scheduled for a theatrical release in July 2022, but was postponed and was released on 4 November 2022 to mixed reviews from critics, and was a box-office bomb.

 Plot

 In Ooty, Kathir is an aspiring entrepreneur who has completed hotel management and wants to own a 5-star hotel.
-Saravanan is working in a startup abroad and lives with his live-in partner Neetu and Ravi, a music school teacher.
+Saravanan is working in a startup abroad and lives with his live-in partner Neetu and Ravi is a music school teacher.
 Their sister Varshini is expecting, who complains about her workaholic husband Santhosh, and Radhika is Ravi's wife, who tries to get back her romantic relationship with Ravi and tries losing weight but he lost interest long back.
 Shruthi is their daughter.

-Though Saravana is successful, his girlfriend dumps him with "Shining star" Rohan and soon resigns his job and comes back to Ooty.
-He hides about his job and girlfriend to his parents as they will be heartbroken, but tells the truth to Varshini as she is close to him.
-Meanwhile, a land where Kathir wants to build his hotel belongs to a Colonel, who will give the land only within his family.
-Abi is Kathir's close friend, but also has a secret crush on him.
-At the 25th wedding anniversary of the Colonnel, Kathir and his parents attend, and Kathir devises a plan to marry the Colonel's daughter Diya so that he will get the land.
+Though Saravana is successful, his girlfriend dumps him with "Shining star" Rohan and soon resigns from his job and comes back to Ooty.
+He hides the truth from the family but tells only to Varshini as she is close to him.
+Meanwhile, the land where Kathir wants to build his hotel belongs to a Colonel, who will give the land only within his family.
+Abi is Kathir's close friend who also has a secret crush on him.
+At the 25th wedding anniversary of the Colonel, Kathir devises a plan to marry the Colonel's daughter Diya so that he will get the land.
 Both the parents accept the alliance and plan to get both Saravana's and Kathir's marriage together.
 Initially hesitant, Saravana still manages his lie.
-Ravi is infatuated by Sarah, who runs a music troop and they both have a one-night stand.
+Meanwhile, Ravi is infatuated by Sarah, who runs a music troop and they both have a one-night stand.
 Later Sarah completely avoids Ravi, and Ravi later gets heartbroken.

-Kathir asks Saravanan to pickup Diya from airport as he will be going to celebrate Abi's birthday.
-Saravanan reluctantly agrees and Kathir finds Abi's secret wishes in her diary and makes them come true among the last wish being to kiss her favourite person and they share a kiss.
+Kathir asks Saravanan to pick up Diya from the airport as he will be going to celebrate Abi's birthday.
+Saravanan reluctantly agrees while Kathir finds Abi's secret wishes in her diary and makes them come true among the last wish being to kiss her favorite person and they share a kiss.
 After the kiss, Kathir informs that he is getting the land, and breaks Abi's heart.
-On the other hand, Saravanan and Diya have a great time and grow closer everyday, due to similar taste.
-Slowly they fall in love and Saravanan feels guilty about it.
+On the other hand, Saravanan and Diya grow closer every day, and slowly they fall in love and Saravanan feels guilty about it.
 Kathir reveals that the school girl, in his childhood, actually proposed him, but rejected as he didn't want to break their friendship.
 Knowing this, Saravanan avoids Diya.
-Meanwhile, Abi goes absconding and Kathir misses her and realises he is in love with her.
+Meanwhile, Abi goes absconding and Kathir misses her and realizes he is in love with her.
 As Kathir goes to meet her, he finds her engaged to Arvind and doesn't propose her.